MysticGems/act-system/README.md

 --

 Second Life® is a trademark of Linden Research, Inc. Nothing here is affiliated with or sponsored by Linden Research

+--

+Nothing in this repository may be used for "AI" research, development, training, or testing.